We’re here when you have time to talk

 Let’s keep things simple and stick with the tools you’re already using.
 We all check Facebook, now you can use that as a way to stay connected with other caregivers.
+We have several private Facebook groups for people who perform care work.

-The best information on caregiving
+The best information on care work

 We get some lively discussions going on our Facebook page.
 Just remember that all Facebook pages are public.